Debian GNU/Linux on the HP Compaq nc4000

 Radeon PowerPlay

-Fabian Kneißl pointed out to me that the Radeon IGP video chip has a power-saving feature known as PowerPlay which can be activated by patching the XFree86 package.
-According to some benchmarks on the web, this feature leads to an improvement of approximately 18%.
-I tried it myself and archived 12% more time on battery, so it seems worth to enable this feature.
+Fabian Kneißl pointed out to me that the Radeon IGP video chip has a power-saving feature known as PowerPlay which can be activated in X.org with the following line:

 Option "DynamicClocks" "true"